Search by Keyword

 Because of EMI's decision to release a box set that included all of the British Beatles albums as well as an additional album entitled "Rarities" that included songs that did not appear on any British Beatles album, Capitol had initially decided to release this album in America.
 2,000 promotional copies of this album were manufactured (#SPRO-8969) and then another unlimited number of advance copies (ESN-SN-12009) were printed in the fall of 1979.
 "Matchbox" was included on this proposed album which was decided to be abondoned due to the fact that this and most of the songs contained therein were available on other Beatles albums in the US at the time.
 These promotional albums are very collectible today.

 October 27th, 1980 saw Capitol Records re-release the "Rock 'n' Roll Music" album in two volumes, "Rock 'n' Roll Music, Volume 1" containing "Matchbox."
-To avoid further controversy, the cover now depicted a shot of the group arriving in America in February of 1964.
+To avoid any further controversy, the cover now depicted a shot of the group arriving in America in February of 1964.

-The record label Hall Of Music took their turn releasing the Hamburg tapes under the title "Live - 1962 - Hamburg Germany" in 1981.
+The record label Hall Of Music took their turn releasing the Hamburg tapes under the title "Live-1962-Hamburg Germany" in 1981.
 One more '80s US vinyl release of the Hamburg recording of "Matchbox" happened in 1982 on the Collectables record label.
 With "Red Sails In The Sunset" on the b-side, this highly collectable single is a rare find today.

 With the dawning of the compact disc era in the '80s, music fans were eagerly waiting for the delayed release of the Beatles catalog on CD.
 K-Tel Records thought to cash in on this expectation by releasing "Live In Hamburg '62" in early February 1987, which was just prior to the release of the first four Beatles albums by Apple Records.
 Many Beatles fans couldn't resist owning a live CD by their favorite group that featured 20 tracks including "Matchbox," not realizing that this was such a lo-fi rough recording as released many times before on vinyl, as detailed above.